WHO AM I?

 The short version

 Hi there!
 I’m Marianne Taylor and I’m an architectural historian, but that sounds a bit stuffy, so I call myself The House Detective.
 I research the history of houses for people and I absolutely love what I do!
-I'm also a massive history nerd in general and let's face it, I'd probably hang out in archives for fun, even if I wasn't getting paid for it.
+I'm also a massive history nerd in general and let's face it, I'd probably hang out in archives for fun, even if I wasn't getting paid for it (but don’t tell my clients that 🤣).

 Here's a quick summary of my qualifications and experience: